jeffboichuk/ice-marketing/05-tesla-case-discussion.md

 ## Objective {-}

-- To begin developing your ability to argue for and against managerial decisions in a persuasive manner through deliberate practice
+- To continue developing your ability to argue for and against managerial decisions in a persuasive manner through deliberate practice
 - To discuss the merits of product-oriented marketing strategies